ipSlav/ipSlav.github.io/_posts/let-me-manage-your-appdomain.md

 ```

 The two main value that we’re most interested in are the `MyAppDomain` extended class and the C# filename (e.g. `AppDomInject.cs`) as those values will be respectively used as `appDomainManagerType` and `appDomainManagerAssembly` in our trigger methods.

-To elicit our target .NET Framework application to load our arbitrary managed DLL we can abuse two main trigger methods:
+Talking about trigger methods to elicit our target .NET Framework application to load our arbitrary managed DLL we can abuse two of those:
 - Using a `.config` XLM file
 - Setting up some enviromental variables

 The first method, as long we have write privileges over the file or folder, allows us to (over)write a `.config` file placed in the same folder on which the application resides.
 For example if we want to target an application called `DemoApp.exe` located in `C:\Temp` we should write or modify a `DemoApp.exe.config` file placed in the same application folder.

 {: .box-note}